 Whether you’re a birder, someone interested in plants, or just love 4×4 driving, adventure and a bit of zip lining, Karoo Adventures has it all in a rustic package.
 It’s far enough away to escape civilisation, but close enough for a night away.
 I’ll definitely visit again.

-Phone for more info.
+MOUNTAIN BIKING – Phone for more info.
 Tackle the hilly gravel roads or test your climbing skills on the rough mountain trail.

 ISUZU OFF-ROAD ACADEMY

 To test yourself, the Isuzu KB and the Trailblazer range to its limits, the Isuzu Off-Road Academy offers a variety of courses to suit your needs.
 The academy aims to teach existing and prospective owners exactly what Isuzu KBs are capable of off-road while educating drivers how to operate all of the Isuzu’s 4×4 systems when venturing out on their own.

 Off-road driving techniques in a variety of conditions including sand, mud, cross-axle situations and emergency recovery procedures are covered, aiding safe exploration through our country.

 Various courses are available, ranging from a half-day course to familiarise drivers with the KBs 4×4 systems, moving on to a full-day and an advanced two-day course.

 Though based at Gerotek near Pretoria, the Isuzu Off-Road Academy can offer training in other major centres, whether or not you own an Isuzu or Trailblazer.